 The Bible readings are read by someone who goes to the front of the church and you can follow it in either your own bible or one of the pew bibles if you wish.

 The children can sit with their parents during the service and they leave during the last verse of the hymn after the Children’s address to go to their own groups.
 The Sunday School caters for those aged 3 up to P7 pupils.
-The Bible Class is for secondary school age pupils and new members are always welcome.

 After the Minister’s sermon – and you are encouraged to laugh at his jokes – the collection is taken by the elders on duty.
 Plates are passed along the rows and, while we would encourage people to donate, it is not essential.
 The money collected goes towards the work of the Church.